Sacramento City Council orders police to release video from North Sacramento shooting

 Louie said investigators “just haven’t had the opportunity to review all that video in detail,” and wanted to “error on the side of caution.”

-But councilmembers said that an ongoing investigation was not enough of a reason for a waiver.
-Councilman Jay Schenirer characterized the D.A.'s request as "basically a form letter" that could apply to any investigation.
+But councilmembers said an ongoing investigation was not enough of a reason for a waiver.
+Councilman Jay Schenirer characterized the district attorney’s request as “basically a form letter” that could apply to any investigation.

 While council members agreed the video should be released, they couldn't agree on how much extra time was reasonable to allow the department to edit the footage.